 This demonstration may be conveyed in:

-At every opportunity, your setting may want to communicate the importance that it places on learning through play.
+At every opportunity, your early years setting should communicate the importance that it places on learning through play.
 A well thought out and put together website that emphasises the importance of learning through play can be beneficial.
 You could also utilise social media accounts, such as Facebook/Instagram or create a blog to demonstrate children’s learning experiences.

 For example, you could create a learning journal or photo album of a messy play activity.
 You may use the captions to explain how children are learning: “The toddlers took great interest in filling and emptying different types of containers with water and sand; this is building awareness of shape, size and volume!”
-When parents come to visit your setting for an initial look around it is important that what they see and what they hear clearly communicates that your setting is based on play, and why this is important: “we provide children with access to many of the same areas outdoors as we do indoors, like construction, small world and sand play.
+When parents come to visit your setting for an initial look around, it is important that what they see and what they hear, clearly communicates that your preschool philosophy is play-based.
+State clearly why this is important: “we provide children with access to many of the same areas outdoors as we do indoors, like construction, small world and sand play.
 We’ve done this deliberately, as we want children to be able to access a range of play activities that they choose for themselves.
-[Insert framework/curriculum used — The EYFS, Aistear, EYLF and frameworks in the United States and New Zealand] are all based on play because play is the most effective way for children to learn which is why we value it so highly here.”
+[Insert framework/curriculum used ] are all based on play because play is the most effective way for children to learn which is why we value it so highly here.”

 All of these frameworks are supported on TeachKloud through our intuitive learning journals and reporting systems that enable you to document children’s learning and auto-suggest the most relevant curriculum standards that are based on the age, stage and interests of the child.

-Displays are another great way for you to demonstrate what children are learning through play, as these displays are mostly for parents place them in your entry ways and again demonstrate with photos and captions what is going on and why.
+Displays are another great way for you to demonstrate what children are learning through play.
+Place them in your entry ways and again demonstrate with photos and captions what is going on and why or share them via a communication preschool app like TeachKloud.
 These displays can be updated regularly and act as a reminder that meaningful and developmentally appropriate play is where learning originates.

-Another way of continually emphasising the importance of learning through play is to demonstrate it regularly through observations.
-Using an online learning journal tool, such as that provided by TeachKloud, to quickly record observations, photographs and interest areas can increase family involvement without removing your focus from educating and caring for young children!
+Another fantastic way of emphasising the importance of learning through play is to demonstrate it regularly through observations.
+Using an online learning journal tool, such as that provided by TeachKloud, to quickly record observations, photographs and interest areas, can increase family involvement without removing your focus from educating and caring for young children!